Self-Directed Assessments vs. Competency-Based Education: Explaining Your Flex Choice Options

 Getting started in college comes with a lot of questions.
 What program should I enroll in?
 What is my class schedule going to look like?
 Will my credits transfer?
 Can I handle this?
 What do all of these strange terms and acronyms mean?

-Over time you’ll naturally get a better handle on a lot of these matters, but there are two particularly important (and potentially confusing) concepts that could use clearing up before you get too far along in the enrollment process at Rasmussen College: competency-based education (CBE) and self-directed assessments.
+Over time you’ll naturally get a better handle on a lot of these matters, but there are two particularly important (and potentially confusing) concepts that could use clearing up before you get too far along in the enrollment process at Rasmussen University: competency-based education (CBE) and self-directed assessments.

 So what’s the difference, exactly?
 Let’s get right into it!